Subscribe to join thousands of other ecommerce experts

-Google’s enhanced CPC (eCPC) feature is aptly named: it enhances the range of your manual or automated CPC bids, and thereby enhances the outcomes of your campaigns. eCPC is a dynamic bidding strategy for your Google AdWords campaigns that helps you to maximize your conversions while spending your budget more efficiently.
+Google’s enhanced CPC (eCPC) feature is aptly named: it enhances the range of your manual or automated CPC bids, and thereby enhances the outcomes of your campaigns. eCPC is a dynamic bidding strategy for your Google Ads campaigns that helps you to maximize your conversions while spending your budget more efficiently.
 Let’s look at how the feature works before taking it to the next level: we’ll show you how to push your performance even further by combining eCPC with predictive bid management.

 What is enhanced CPC?

 Google launched enhanced CPC back in 2010, and it remains just as useful today.
-When you check this box in your account settings within AdWords, you allow Google to modify your specified CPC bids upwards to maximize your conversions, or downwards to conserve your budget.
+When you check this box in your account settings within Google Ads, you allow Google to modify your specified CPC bids upwards to maximize your conversions, or downwards to conserve your budget.
 Based on previous conversion data and real-time auction signals, Google calculates the probability that a search query is more or less likely to lead to a successful conversion.

 The concept is simple, just think of your own search habits: if you search for generic terms like “boots”, “running shoes”, or “t-shirt”, you probably want information about this product, but maybe you don’t want to buy it yet.
 But when you search for “buy yellow boots size 38” or “t-shirt size m women green” you are signaling your intent to purchase.
 This is exactly the point where eCPC can step in and help you boost the efficiency of your Shopping performance.

 Have a look at this example: